Double movement: Overview

-According to The Great Transformation, the development of "market society" has been formed by the Double Movement.
+According to The Great Transformation, the development of "market society" has been formed by the double movement.
 It has been found that this formulation is practical to analyze the last thirty years of global development.
-For example, Laissez-faire has been the forerunner concept or movement of neo-liberalism or market fundamentalism.
+For example, laissez-faire has been the forerunner concept or movement of neoliberalism or market fundamentalism.

-Although the concept of Double Movement has been criticized in that this formulation tended to be functionalism, it is still an efficient tool which works as a theoretical foundation.
+Although the concept of double movement has been criticized in that this formulation tended to be functionalism, it is still an efficient tool that works as a theoretical foundation.

 First of all, Polanyi criticized the class analysis of Marxism.

-He brought up some problems about Marxist class analysis which only focus on the only narrow part of conflicts between employers and workers rather than deal with the overall political background where the conflicts occurred.
-Rather, Polanyi suggested the state power forms a different power between employers and workers.
+He brought up some problems with Marxist class analysis which only focus on the only narrow part of conflicts between employers and workers rather than deal with the overall political background where the conflicts occurred.
+Rather, Polanyi suggested that state power forms a different power between employers and workers.
 This also means the market system cannot be operated without government action.
-His saying "Laissez-faire was planned" implies that Laissez-faire is closely involved in managing market economy.
-Since the market cannot produce invented commodities such as money, land and labor at the right level of sustainable quantities, the government must involve in managing the supply and demand for the production process of these things.
-This fictitious concept of market economy means that Laissez-faire does not always operate in a perfect way.
-He argued the self-contradiction of market society is that itself cannot be a basis for social order, rather, the government action is needed for production and maintenance of social order.

-Polanyi's analysis reforms the field where social struggles happen and provides less class-deterministic explanation.
+His saying "laissez-faire was planned" implies that laissez-faire is closely involved in managing the market economy.
+Since the market cannot produce invented fictitious commodities such as money, land, and labor at the right level of sustainable quantities, the government must involve in managing the supply and demand for the production process of these things.
+This fictitious concept of the market economy means that laissez-faire does not always operate in a perfect way.
+He argued the self-contradiction of market society is that itself cannot be a basis for social order, rather, government actions are needed for the production and maintenance of social order.
+Polanyi's analysis reforms the field where social struggles happen and provides a less class-deterministic explanation.
 These two innovations are intimately connected.

-Polanyi also contributed to global context field where social struggle take place.
+Polanyi also contributed to the global context field where social struggles take place.
 Before him, many other analysts were aware of globally expanding capitalism, but he provided further analysis of this global quality.
 He argued that the country's specific position within the global system of states constrains the social conflicts within a particular political state.
-It means that the two innovations, mentioned above, were global situation.
+It means that the two innovations, mentioned above, were global situations.
 The normal economic pattern showed that the global phenomena have been considerably determined the social struggles in countries.
-The reliance of the movement of Laissez-faire on global situation also generated unavoidable competition which is a cause of weakness of the international state system.
-Domestic counter-movement against nationalism showed a kind of loyalty to adequate operation of international economy in favor of chasing itself's distinct way of development, which demands substantial management of markets from political power.
+The reliance of the movement of laissez-faire on the global situation also generated unavoidable competition which is a cause of weakness of the international state system.
+Domestic counter-movement against nationalism showed a kind of loyalty to the adequate operation of the international economy in favor of chasing its own distinct way of development, which demands substantial management of markets from political power.